BPM Connect: Blood Pressure Monitor

 Background

 Hypertension is a major health concern both in the United States and globally.
 The Centers for Disease Control and Prevention (CDC) reported that hypertension contributed to 691,095 deaths in the U.S. in 2021.
 The Canadian Journal of Cardiology projects that global hypertension prevalence will reach 1.56 billion by 2025.
-Given its potentially life-threatening implications and the increasing risk from middle age, people are more motivated to monitor and manage their blood pressure regularly, not just in healthcare settings but also at home.
+Given its potentially life-threatening implications and the increasing risks associated with middle age, people are more motivated to monitor and manage their blood pressure regularly—not just in healthcare settings but also at home.

 Product

-The Withings BPM Connect is designed to be convenient for use at home, allowing users to monitor their blood pressure on their own or easily share the results with health professionals.
-It was developed through collaboration with esteemed cardiologists and extensive research on multiple reference devices to guarantee exceptional accuracy in blood pressure measurements.
+The Withings BPM Connect is designed for convenient at-home use, allowing users to monitor their blood pressure independently and share results with healthcare professionals.
+It was developed in collaboration with leading cardiologists and benchmarked against multiple reference devices to ensure exceptional measurement accuracy.

 Problem

-The user experience research revealed three issues related to how the device was worn, the single-button system, and readability, all of which negatively impacted the user experience.
+The current design has three major usability issues related to cuff placement, the single-button system, and screen readability—all of which negatively impacted the overall user experience.

 Project Goals

-1. Identify the needs, behaviors, and pain points of patients who desire to monitor and manage hypertension with blood pressure monitors.
+1. Identify the needs, behaviors, and pain points of patients who monitor and manage hypertension with blood pressure monitors.

-2. Optimize the user interface to make it intuitive and user-friendly, guiding users through the entire process from measurement to result confirmation.
+2. Optimize the user interface to make it intuitive and user-friendly, guiding users from measurement to result confirmation.

-3. Enhance accessibility and inclusivity to ensure the monitor is usable by individuals with physical or cognitive disabilities.
+3. Improve accessibility and inclusivity to ensure the monitor is usable by individuals with physical or cognitive disabilities.

 My Roles

-• Conducted user research to capture users' main characteristics and created personas to help the team stay user-focused during the design process.
+• Conducted user research to identify key user characteristics and developed personas to keep the team aligned on user needs throughout the design process.

-• Led heuristic evaluations and analyzed the collected data to gain insights into usability issues and design suggestions.
+• Led heuristic evaluations to uncover usability issues and synthesized findings into actionable design recommendations.

 Project Details